 In the same science meeting where he described Megalosaurus Buckland also announced — reassured by Cuvier that he was correct — the first fossil mammal from the Age of Reptiles.
 In its own way, this tiny mammal fossil was as surprising as the giant reptile he had just named.
 Conventional wisdom of the time said mammals came only after the great reptiles.
 Years later, Buckland tried to resolve the controversy he had raised by suggesting that the mammal was an "inferior" marsupial.

 The son of an Anglican parson, Buckland fell in love with paleontology in his youth, and got ordained in order to qualify for a fellowship at Oxford.
-So long as he remained unmarried (a lifestyle he eventually quit), he enjoyed a modest income.
-His discoveries in paleontology were as varied as they were distinguished.
+So long as he remained unmarried (a lifestyle he eventually quit), he enjoyed a modest income, and he practiced his science when new discoveries were being made at a breathtaking pace.
+His own discoveries in paleontology were as varied as they were distinguished.
 In 1822, in An Assemblage of Fossil Teeth and Bones, he described a feeding frenzy of ancient hyenas based on fossil remains at Kirkdale Cave.
 That same year he discovered an ancient human skeleton.
 He initially and correctly identified it as male, but later reversed the decision and proclaimed the skeleton not only female but also (perhaps in jest) a witch!
 After calling it the Red Witch, he finally gave the skeleton the more palatable name of the Red Lady of Paviland.

 Unlike the scriptural geologists of his day, Buckland did not hold to a literal interpretation of Genesis, especially in terms of geologic time.
 Though he rejected evolution, he acknowledged that the earth supported life long before the existence of humans.
 He was in fact a deeply religious man who devoted much of his life to reconciling scripture and geology.
 One example of that effort was his two-volume work, Geology and Minerology, part of The Bridgewater Treatises on the Power, Wisdom and Goodness of God as Manifested in Creation.
 (An illustration from the Treatise appears here.)
 Published in 1836, Buckland's work examined everything from mineral deposits to fossil plants in an effort to find evidence of an intelligent creator.
 Though it was hardly rigorous science by today's standards, Buckland made an admirable effort to make the findings of geology palatable to the faithful.
 And though he wrote much about the benefits of creation to mankind, Buckland didn't assume the universe existed just for us.